home

 Variants of the sound board

-The sound board in my Radarscope cocktail table (Model "TRS-HL") which is equipped with the voice option described above seems to be older than the TRS2 sound board used in upright machines (Model "TRS-UP-US").
+The sound board in my Radar Scope cocktail table (Model "TRS-HL") which is equipped with the voice option described above seems to be older than the TRS2 sound board used in upright machines (Model "TRS-UP-US").

 The label reading "TRS-02-SOU" has a sticker.
 If it is removed, the printed text reads "I80-02-SOU".
-Maybe this board was also used in games before Radarscope.(what does I80 mean?).
+Maybe this board was also used in games before Radar Scope.(what does I80 mean?).

 before removal of TRS labelbefore removal of the label